graue/gentest/README.md

 have a `testCase` attribute that holds an array of all the generated arguments that led to the failing test.

+In many cases, gentest can "shrink" a failing test case to produce a smaller one.
+If this happens, the `testCase` attribute will be the minimal test case gentest was able to come up with, and the `originalTestCase` attribute will hold the original, un-shrunk test case that was generated at random.

 ### gentest.sample(type, [count])

 Generates sample values of the given type.